-[Sapling onward] Sapling provides a mechanism to allow the efficient creation of diversified payment addresses with the same spending authority.
+[Sapling onward] Sapling and Orchard provide a mechanism to allow the efficient creation of diversified payment addresses with the same spending authority.
 A group of such addresses shares the same full viewing key and incoming viewing key, and so creating as many unlinkable addresses as needed does not increase the cost of scanning the block chain for relevant transactions.

 Note: It is conventional in cryptography to call the key used to encrypt a message in an asymmetric encryption scheme a "public key".
-However, the public key used as the transmission key component of an address (pk{enc} or pk_d) need not be publically distributed; it has the same distribution as the shielded payment address itself.
+However, the public key used as the transmission key component of an address (pkenc or pkd) need not be publically distributed; it has the same distribution as the shielded payment address itself.
 As mentioned above, limiting the distribution of the shielded payment address is important for some use cases.
-This also helps to reduce reliance of the overall protocol on the security of the cryptosystem used for note encryption (see § 4.17 'In-band secret distribution (Sprout)' on p.
-49 and § 4.18 'In-band secret distribution (Sapling)' on p.
-50), since an adversary would have to know pk{enc} or some pk_d in order to exploit a hypothetical weakness in that cryptosystem.
+This also helps to reduce reliance of the overall protocol on the security of the cryptosystem used for note encryption (see § 4.19 \In-band secret distribution (Sprout)' on p.
+63 and § 4.20 'In-band secret distribution (Sapling and Orchard)' on p.
+65), since an adversary would have to know pkenc or some pkd in order to exploit a hypothetical weakness in that cryptosystem.